Mukheem1603/Data-Structures_-C-/README.md

 # Queue:
 Queue work on the basis of First-In-First-Out (FIFO).
 First entered element removed first.
 # Linked List:
-Linked list is the collection of nodes, Here you can insert and delete data in any order.
+Linked list is the collection of nodes.
+Here you can insert and delete data in any order.
 # Tree:
 Stores data in a non linear form with one root node and sub nodes.